AlfonsoBallesteros/BostonHousingPrice_ML/README.md

 # Conclusion and Recommendations

-    This project builds an information system capable of predicting the price of houses in the city of Boston.
-We train models with different algorithms and optimization methods to obtain a more optimal result
+    This project was built an information system capable of predicting the price of houses in the city of Boston.
+We train models with different algorithms and optimization methods to obtain a more optimal result.

     good hacking!